1Now Abraham was old and well advanced in days, and Yahweh had blessed Abraham in all things.

 25And she said to him, “Yes, there is straw, and yes, plenty of feed, and yes, a place to spend the night.”

 26The man kneeled down and worshipeda Yahweh.

 27And he said, “Blessed be Yahweh, the God of my lord Abraham, who has not forsaken his loving kindness and his faithfulness toward my lord.
-As for me, Yahweh has guided me on the road to the house of my lord’s relatives.”
+As for me, Yahweh has guided me on the way to the house of my lord’s relatives.”

 28Then the girl ran and told her mother’s house about these things.